 Pupil size is an important indicator of a person's state of health.
-Under fluorescent lighting of the kind that emergency physicians might use, normal pupil sizes range from 2.6 mm to 5 mm.
-In brighter lighting, normal pupil sizes range from 1.9 mm to 3.6 mm.
+Under fluorescent lighting of the kind that emergency physicians might use, normal pupil sizes range from 2.6 millimeters to 5 millimeters.
+In brighter lighting, normal pupil sizes range from 1.9 millimeters to 3.6 millimeters.

 Several drugs affect the size of the pupil.
 For example, atropine eye-drops dilate the pupil and pilocarpine eye-drops constrict it.

 Anisomelia is an inequality in size between the pupils of the two eyes, usually a difference of more than 1 mm in diameter.

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact